shadowspawn/forest-arborist/notes.md

 # arm

-pinCheckout (left out of pull and branching) lockBranch (left out of branching) free? (unpinned, unlocked)

 Backlog
+* decide what to do with clone target after find out whether nested??
+  * nested: arm clone a b, end up with nested a called b
+  * sibling: arm clone a b, end up with a inside b (at least for ..)
+  * can handle arbitrary depth for init, but not for clone!
+Could store nestPath...
+   * make path for nestedPath
+   * move initial checkout to nestPath

+Known Issues
+* do we need support for Windows paths in sameParsedOriginDir, path.relative et al?

+Future Possibilities
 * do we need makeBranch? checkout + branch + track/origin for push
   * from current? from develop? from origin/develop?
   * http://stackoverflow.com/questions/6089294/why-do-i-need-to-do-set-upstream-all-the-time
 * do we need switchBranch?
 Just checkout.

-Shortcomings
-* outgoing fails for detached head
-* Windows paths in sameParsedOriginDir, path.relative et al?

-Future Possibilities
 * support re-install? softly softly
   * note: pull supports --ff-only
   * note checkout branch aborts if would lose uncommitted changes
-* manifest edit ?
-* manifest show ?
 * detecting clean before doing suspect operations?
   * detect detached head before moving away?
 Prob can't.
+  * detect merges in progress
 * qualifier for clone of siblings so creates wrapper folder ?
 * script for merging develop into master, bump version, push, npm publish
   * sanity checks, lint, dependencies